Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: Examples

 \end{corollary} \begin{proof} We first compute the joint probability density of the diagonal entries $x$ which is given by the inverse Fourier transform

 This integral can be computed readily once we shift $t\rightarrow t+ix^\top1_N/[\sigma^2+N\kappa]$.
 It yields

 Then, we can apply the derivative principle~\eqref{2.3.2} to find the first line of~\eqref{alpha=2a}.
-The second line follows from the fact that any differentiable function of $x^\top 1_N$ commutes with $\Delta(-\partial_x)$, and the action of the latter on the remaining exponential function yields a determinant of Hermite polynomials from order $0$ to order $N-1$.
-The properties of the determinant tell us that this determinant is nothing else than the second Vandermonde determinant (This is the reverse direction as the orthogonal polynomial method in random matrix theory works). \end{proof}
+The second line follows from the fact that any differentiable function of $x^\top 1_N$ commutes with $\Delta(-\partial_x)$, and the action of the latter on the remaining exponential function yields a determinant of Hermite polynomials from order $0$ to order $N-1$, i.e.,

+where we have exploited the properties of the determinant.
+This is the reverse direction as the orthogonal polynomial method in random matrix theory works. \end{proof}